 As I mentioned in our last Pen Battle, I love the Pilot Con-70 converter.
 It’s a lot of fun to use and has a huge ink capacity.
 Usually reserved for the elite Pilot writing tools, the Kakuno is also compatible with this powerhouse converter.
 Sure, an $11.50 converter on a $13.50 pen might seem excessive (OK, it probably is), but doesn’t make it any less enjoyable!

 2018 is really the year to fall in-love with the Kakuno.
-With the recent additions of the Pilot Hand Lettering sets, the nib options available on the Kakuno skyrocketed.
-By summer time, we should have EF, F, M, Fine Stub, and Medium Stub!
-Also, beyond the sleek gray body or the cheerful white body, they are also adding a clear option, coming in April!
+With the recent additions of the Pilot Hand Lettering sets, the nib options available on the Kakuno skyrocketed, with EF, F, M, Fine Stub, and Medium Stub.
+Also, beyond the sleek gray body or the cheerful white body, they’ve also added a clear option!
 Now you can really appreciate the ink swirling around in that Con-70…

 You can grab this pen for just $13.50 which is a steal in my opinion!
 To summarize:

 Leave us a comment as well letting us know the why behind your choice!
 What pen battle should we do next?
 We’d love to hear your thoughts.